 A sovereign wealth fund is an investment pool of foreign currency reserves owned by a government.
-The largest investment pools are owned by countries that have a trade surplus.
-These are the oil-exporting countries and China.
+The largest investment pools are owned by countries that have a trade surplus, such as China and oil-exporting countries.
 They take in foreign currencies, primarily U.S. dollars, in exchange for their exports.
 The funds are then invested to produce the highest return possible.

 Here are some other funds that may be confused with sovereign wealth funds:

-The amount of money held by sovereign wealth funds has more than doubled since September 2007, from $3.265 trillion to $7.4 trillion in 2016.
+The amount of money held by the largest sovereign wealth funds has more than doubled since September 2007, from $3.265 trillion to $9.1 trillion in 2021.
 Their asset holdings are now double that of all hedge funds combined.

 These funds are big enough to affect overall markets.
 For example, they took large stakes in Citigroup, Morgan Stanley, and Merrill Lynch during the financial crisis.
-They created an asset bubble in London and New York real estate.
-They influence more and more as they become more sophisticated investors.
-(Source: Craig Mellow, "Sovereign Wealth Funds Still Pack a Wallop," Barrons, March 9, 2015)
+They contributed to asset bubbles in London and New York real estate.
+These funds have increasing influence as investors become more sophisticated.

 Sovereign Wealth Fund Ranking